converseoptimality/RL-Benchmarking/README.md

 ## 🎯 Why This Matters

 Traditional RL benchmarking suffers from not knowing the true optimal performance.
-Our method solves the *converse optimality problem* to generate environments where the optimal policy $\pi^{*}$ and value function $V^*$ are known exactly, allowing precise measurement of:
+Our method solves the *converse optimality problem* to generate environments where the optimal policy `π*` and value function `V*` are known exactly, allowing precise measurement of:
 - **Optimality gaps**
 - **True regret**
 - **Sample efficiency**